 Introduction Heart diseases are the main killer diseases in India.
 Heart diseases affect both men and women, rich and poor, young and the old.
-In the past decade, cardio vascular diseases has increased rapidly and more number of people are succumbing to heart diseases and strokes.
-WHO reports that cardio vascular diseases are the main causes of death and disability.
-India ranks at the top in the heart diseases.
+In the past decade, cardiovascular diseases have increased rapidly and more number of people are succumbing to heart diseases and strokes.
+WHO reports that cardiovascular diseases are the main causes of death and disability.
+India ranks at the top of heart diseases.
 In India every minute, four people die in the age group of 30 and 50.
-The fast changing life styles has resulted in unhealthy habits making our bodies prone to many diseases.
-The hospitals are seeing more of younger generation going for treatments with cardiac problems.
-Due to high pressure lives, taking care of heart is very essential for normal living.
+The fast-changing lifestyles have resulted in unhealthy habits making our bodies prone to many diseases.
+The hospitals are seeing more of the younger generation going for treatments with cardiac problems.
+Due to high-pressure lives, taking care of the heart is very essential for normal living.
 Heart problems can be avoided by following simple and effective rules.
 Prevention is always the best cure.

-World Heart Day The World heart day is observed world wide by the World heart foundation organization.
-It's an international campaign held on 29th September to create an awareness among the people about cardio- vascular diseases.
+World Heart Day The World heart day is observed worldwide by the World heart foundation organization.
+It's an international campaign held on 29th September to create awareness among the people about cardiovascular diseases.
 The day promotes preventive measures to reduce the risks of heart diseases.
 The awareness program includes health check-ups, exhibitions, stages shows, sports events, runs, walks, science forums, screenings, concerts and public talks.

 Blood circulation Double CirculationBlood flows through heart twice to complete one circulation in the body and it's called double circulation.
-It happens by two ways:
+It happens in two ways:

-Pulmonary circulation: It is the route taken by the blood between heart and the lungs.
+Pulmonary circulation: It is the route taken by the blood between the heart and the lungs.

 Systemic circulation: It is the route taken by the blood between the heart and the tissues of the body.

 Heart beat The contraction of the heart muscles is called systole and the relaxation of the heart muscles is called diastole.
-One systole and one diastole together forms one heart beat.
-The two sounds of heart beat is heard as 'LUBB and DUP'.
-Heart beats about 72 times per minute in a healthy individual.
-It's measured by instrument, stethoscope
+One systole and one diastole together form one heartbeat.
+The two sounds of the heartbeat are heard as 'LUBB and DUP'.
+Heartbeats about 72 times per minute in a healthy individual.
+It's measured by an instrument, stethoscope